 Sometimes the cap does not want to come loose easily, so we recommend clamping the cap in a soft clamp jaw and rocking the wheel back and forth gently while lifting.

 2) Once the cap is removed, you will be able to easily remove the driver (the cap is what is holding it in place).

 3) The hub driver internal on this wheelset is looking pretty clean, but mostly likely you will need to clean and lubricate all of the internal parts before you install the new driver.

 DT Swiss recommends its special grease, and you can see all of the parts that need to be cleaned as well as the grease in the below picture.

-Note: Industry Nine hubs operate under the same principles, in that the cap has to be taken off to remove the driver, but it's a simpler swap.
+Note: Industry Nine hubs operate on the same principles, in that the cap has to be taken off to remove the driver, but it's a simpler swap.
 The driver itself holds the entire ratchet mechanism, so once you clean out and lubricate the internals (I9 recommends Dumonde Tech freehub oil or Dumonde Tech Pro-X freehub grease), you simply install the new freehub body and cap.

-Above is the Microspline version of the I9 Hydra hub and you can see the top of the driver body holds the entire ratchet mechanism.
+Below is the Microspline version of the I9 Hydra hub and you can see the top of the driver body holds the entire ratchet mechanism.